slopjong/OpenSpace/README.md

 OpenSpace
 =========

 OpenSpace is a firefox add-on which shows the door status of a supported hackerspace in your browser.
+If you prefer the comfortable way visit the [add-on website](https://addons.mozilla.org/en-US/firefox/addon/hackers-openspace/) and use the button to add it to your firefox.

 How does it know the status?
 ----------------------------